Ezaz039/AutoLockUnlockSystem/README.md

 Python code for getting the RSSI value of a Bluetooth device by address.
 Based on the value returned, can determine the proximity of the device.

-This code was adapted from [this Github](https://github.com/dagar/bluetooth-proximity) by Daniel Agar.

 ## Requirements

 This code requires the `bluetooth` and `python-bluez` modules to be installed.
 On Ubuntu/Debian systems, this can usually be done with the following commands: